osuchtk/Power-BI/README.md

-# powerBI
+# Power BI Projects
-Some projects made with PowerBI
+Some of small (e.g. no code or very simple code) projects made using Power BI